UrQuan3/DB-15_to_JVS/README.md

 # DB-15_to_JVS
 Adaptation of TeensyJVS for use with SNK/SuperGun style fightsticks.

 This repository contains the sourcecode for the DB-15_to_JVS boards I designed.
 The intention is to allow users to modify code as needed for special projects like console controllers or analog inputs.
+The board and code have currently only been tested with the Teensy3.5, but should also work with the Teensy3.6 and Teensy4.1.

 I would also like to add that charcole's work is awesome.